-Examples: A child needs to receive counseling from a counselor who is outside the network but specializes in child sexual trauma; ORA victim does not have a vehicle to travel 30 miles to a covered provider and wishes to use a provider within walking distance to home.
+Examples: A child needs to receive counseling from a counselor who is outside the network but specializes in child sexual trauma; OR A victim does not have a vehicle to travel 30 miles to a covered provider and wishes to use a provider within walking distance to home.

-OUT OF NETWORK INSURANCE REIMBURSEMENT: Effective May 1, 2013 (service date) - Victims who have health insurance and go to an out of network provider will need to submit those bills to their insurance company before VCAP can consider the bills.
+OUT OF NETWORK INSURANCE REIMBURSEMENT: Victims who have health insurance and go to an out of network provider will need to submit those bills to their insurance company before VCAP can consider the bills.
 Their insurance company may pay a portion of the bill.
 VCAP requires either verification of the amount paid or indication of denial.
 If the claimant submits to their insurance and is denied and the claimant continues with the service, VCAP would only need to see the denial one time for payments to continue.
 For Out-of-Network requirements for counseling, please see "COUNSELING".

-Please Note: For consideration of expenses for holistic or alternative treatment, a letter from the victim's treating referring physician specifically addressing how the treatment relates to the crime and how the treatment will benefit the victim is required.
+Please Note: For consideration of expenses for holistic or alternative treatment, the Program can consider the first 5 visits if the treatment is started within a year from the crime date.
+For any visits over 5, or if the treatment is started one year or later after the crime date, a letter from the victim's treating referring physician specifically addressing how the treatment relates to the crime and how the treatment will benefit the victim is required.
 If the letter is not submitted with the claim, please provide the name and address of the doctor so that staff can obtain the necessary verification.